-Enjoy movies with cinema-quality sound thanks to the THX Certified Onkyo TX-NR696 7.2 Channel AV Receiver (available from Amazon).
+Enjoy movies with cinema-quality sound thanks to the THX Certified Onkyo TX-NR696 7.2 Channel AV Receiver.

 Whether you’re listening to a podcast, TV, film-score or vinyl record, the TX-NR696 creates an immersive sound which allows you to experience every note and the full dynamic range from the near-silent to thunderous sounds, exactly as the composer intended it.

 As a flexible unit, it adapts to your speaker set-up whether you’re running 5.1 or 7.1.
 Using the onboard Dolby Atmos Height Virtualizer or DTS Virtual:X enables you to replicate a surround sound experience from a 2.1 speaker set-up.

 Featuring multiple 4K HMDI inputs and several audio inputs as well as AM and FM radio.
 You can seamlessly switch between a range of sources while maintaining superior audio-visual quality.

 Supplementing these inputs is a plethora of digital options including a built-in Chromecast, AirPlay 2, Amazon Music and many more.
 Easily stream TV shows, music and films from all your favourite streaming services.

 Each of the Onkyo TX-NR696 7 output channels delivers 175 watts of power, enabling you to enjoy whatever you’re listening to, with plenty of volume still available.

 As one of the best 7.2 Channel AV Receivers currently available, our rating for the Onkyo TX-NR696 is 9/10.

 - 175 Watt per channel